Feast (2014 film): Home media

 Feast made its home media debut on the Blu-ray and DVD releases of Big Hero 6 on February 24, 2015.
 Feast is also included with the digital iTunes release of Big Hero 6.
 Feast was released on the Walt Disney Animation Studios Short Films Collection Blu-ray on August 18, 2015.

 Reception

 Critical response

-Writing for Variety, critic Peter Debruge described the audience reaction at the Annecy International Animated Film Festival, saying that "to call 'Feast' a hit with that crowd would be an understatement".
+Writing for Variety, critic Peter Debruge described the audience reaction at the Annecy International Animated Film Festival, saying that "to call Feast a hit with that crowd would be an understatement".
 As the credits rolled, the audience clapped loudly and stomped their feet on the bleacher seating.

 Accolades

 Feast won the Annie Award for Best Animated Short Subject at the 42nd Annie Awards and the Academy Award for Best Animated Short Film at the 87th Academy Awards.

-Parody

-Feast is parodied at the beginning of the episode "Friend with Benefit" of the twenty-seventh season of the animated series The Simpsons.